Finding 100 Things to be Grateful For

 First, I recognize that some of these are not going to apply to you.
 You may be recovering from an illness or an accident or had a childhood of hardship.
 If that is the case, shift your focus to being grateful for whatever good you can find.
 Whatever hardship you are experiencing in your life, recognize that it could be much worse.

 Lastly, when I do Gratitude Journal, I start every entry with one of the following: “I am SO grateful for…” or “I love…” or “I deeply appreciate…”.
-Let yourself get emotional and really feel the love and appreciation.
+Let yourself get emotional and REALLY feel the love and appreciation.
 Be effusive and gushy.
 Emotion deepens the power of gratitude.
 It makes it real, and not just words on paper.

 So… what kinds of things might you be grateful for?
+Here are some ideas to draw from.

 Your Health and Body